jamesshore/ergotest/docs/automation_api.md

 * testSuiteResult.allMatchingTests(...statuses: [TestStatusValue](#teststatusvalue)[]): [TestCaseResult](#testcaseresult)[]

 Find all the test results, in this suite and all its sub-suites, that match any of the `statuses` and flatten them into a single array.
-Only includes [TestCaseResult](#testcaseresult), not [TestSuiteResult](#testsuiteresult).
+Only includes [TestCaseResult](#testcaseresult)s, not [TestSuiteResult](#testsuiteresult)s.

 If you want all test results from this suite and its sub-suites, use [testSuiteResult.allTests](#testsuiteresultalltests) instead.